-Some participants spoke of an unplanned encounter with the field of PAT that sparked their interest in entering this area of practice.
-For some, these experiences came from their personal lives; for others, they were unexpected professional experiences.
+Some participants spoke of an unplanned encounter with the field of PATE that sparked their interest in entering this area of practice. these experiences came from their personal lives; for otherso they were unexpected professional experiences.
 One participant described working as a chaplain for an institution that initiated a clinical trial of PAT.
-In this context, they were invited to participate in a legal psychedelic experience to prepare for being a facilitator.
-They shared the following:
+In this context, they were invited to participate in a legal psychedelic x Reference to prepare for being a facilitator.
+They shared the following: 🖔

-"I would consider myself a somewhat conservative evangelical Christian.
-And certainly those roots don't necessarily overlap well with the history of psychedelic substances, whether it be in the context of a study or just the cultural revolution that we experienced in the 50s and 60s and the drug wars in the 70s and 80s and kind of where we are today.
-And so I was really kind of uncomfortable, to be honest.
-I didn't know if I had a place in this and I didn't know if morally I could participate in such a study, so this really took me through a soul-searching process on a lot of levels, not that I'm completely done processing or completely done with the journey ...
-Part of this journey that has drawn me is not just in the process of how do I as a chaplain create a safe space and hold space for people under medication and to prepare them and to help them integrate these processes, but I think chaplains also bring us a particular angle on the practice of medicine and the studies that we have to offer to the bigger conversation of what exactly are we doing with psychedelics and what exactly are we measuring."
-Another participant shared about a situational opportunity to participate in a clinical trial themselves.
-They had an impactful spiritual experience which ultimately led them into the work of facilitation:
+"I would consider myself a somewhat conservative evangelical christian.
+And certainly those roots don't necessarily overlap well with the fistery of psychedelic substances, whether it be in the context of a study or just the cultural revolution that we experienced in the 50s and 60s and the drug wars in the 70s and 80s and kind of where we are today.
+And so I was really kind of of uncomfortable, to be honest.
+I didn't know if I had a place in this and I didn't know if morally I could participate in such a study, so this really took me through a soul-searching process on a lot of levels, not that in completely done processing or completely done with the journey ...
+Part of this o journey that has drawn me is not just in the process of how do I as a chaplain create a safe space and hold space for people under medication and to prepare them and to help them integrate these processes, but I think chaplains also bring us a particular angle on the practice of medicine and the studies that we have to offer to the bigger conversation of what exactly are we doing with psychedelics and what exactly are we measuring."